sourcegraph/cody/TESTING.md

 ## 1. Model Selection and Availability

-#### Test Cases

-1.1.
-Verify Deep Cody model appears in model selector
+#### 1.1.
+Verify Deep Cody model appears in model selector for PLG users

+Log in to Sourcegraph instance as a PLG user - Cody Pro

 - Navigate to chat view
 - Click model selector dropdown
-- Verify "Deep Cody" model is available
+- Verify "Deep Cody" model is available for selection
 - Expected: Model should be visible if user has access

+Log in to Sourcegraph instance as a PLG user - Cody Free

+- Navigate to chat view
+- Click model selector dropdown
+- Expected: Model should be visible but marked as Pro only

+Log in to Sourcegraph instance as Enterprise user

+- Navigate to chat view
+- Click model selector dropdown
+- Expected: Model should be visible if instance has the feature flag `deep-cody` set up

 ### 2. Chat Interface

 Everything should work the same as other models, but with the Deep Cody model selected, additional context will be fetched when the Deep Cody agent requires it.

-#### Test Cases

-2.1.
+### 2.1.
 Basic Chat Functionality

 - Start new chat with "Deep Cody" model selected
 - Ask Deep Cody a question about your codebase without at mention any context: "does this codebase have GitHub Actions configured?"
 - Expected: Codebase context will be fetched before the LLM responds

-  2.2.
+### 2.2.
 Context Display

 - Send a message that triggers context retrieval
 - Expected: Retrieved context should be visible in UI